 seriously.
 See How Long Should You Fast

-the fact that the recipe begins with 8 ounces of water, but produces a 10-ounce drink in the end.
-Below is the actual
+The stated recipe varies widely on the internet, where many modifications have been made and confusion arises from the fact that the recipe begins with 8 ounces of water, but produces a 10-ounce drink in the end.
+Below is the actual recipe.

 To 8 ounces of

 purified water, add: